TNO-Quantum/problems.portfolio_optimization/root_doc.rst

     results = portfolio_optimizer.run(sampler, sampler_kwargs)
     print(results.head())

-The results can be inspected in more detail by looking at the results DataFrame `results.results_df`.
+The results can be inspected in more detail by looking at the Pandas results DataFrame `results.results_df`.

 Alternatively, the results can be plotted in a `(Diversification, ROC)`-graph.
 The following example first slices the results in data points that do and do not satisfy the constraints using the method :py:meth:`~portfolio_optimization.components.results.Results.slice_results()`.

+Note that:

 - Individual data points can subsequently be plotted using :py:func:`~portfolio_optimization.components.visualization.plot_points()`
 - The Pareto front can be plotted using :py:func:`~portfolio_optimization.components.visualization.plot_front()`